tahahssn/sanitizepy/CONTRIBUTING.md

-# Contributing to cleaner-data
+# Contributing to sanitizepy

-Thank you for your interest in contributing to `cleaner-data`!
+Thank you for your interest in contributing to `sanitizepy`!
 We welcome contributions of all kinds, including bug fixes, feature improvements, documentation updates, and test coverage enhancements.

 ## Development Setup